deepdish24/DeepNF/src/runtime/forwarder/README.md

        will fail.

-To create a new container running forwarder:
+To create a new container running forwarder (assuming docker is installed):

-    1.
+    1. From the root directory of DeepNF, run:
+        => docker build -t=forwarder -f src/runtime/forwarder/Dockerfile .
+        (Be warned that this takes an extremely long time.)

 To run tester:
     1. Compile tester
         => mkdir build; cd build;